LilithHafner/AliasTables.jl/docs/src/index.md

 ## Alternate sampling API

-You can bypass the Random API and sample directly from an `AliasTable` using the public [`AliasTables.sample`](@ref) function which is branchless, deterministic, and not pseudorandom.
+You can bypass the Random API and sample directly from an alias table `at::AliasTable{T}` using the public [`AliasTables.sample`](@ref) function which is branchless, deterministic, and not pseudorandom.
 If given an input drawn uniformly at random from the domain of `T`, this method will produce a sample drawn from the distribution represented by `at`.

 ```@docs; canonical=false
 AliasTables.sample